Redland Green Community Group

 Winter '23/'24 update

 We are fortunate to have a wide variety of birds in and around the Green: from sparrowhawks, great spotted woodpeckers and nuthatch to winter visitors and a wide variety of garden birds.
-Find out more about our bird nesting boxes and see some lovely bird photos taken in Redland Green by local photographer, Michael Owen, including some super shots of the Green's great spotted woodpeckers and their chick.
+Find out more about our bird nesting boxes and see some lovely bird photos taken in Redland Green by local photographer, Michael Owen, who has also been out and about with his camera, capturing winter visitors and taking early spring shots.

 If you see evidence of birds using any of our nesting boxes, please email birds@rgcg.org.uk with details of your sighting.